Roath: Description

 Roath's main shopping streets are Albany Road, City Road, and Wellfield Road.
 The area is characterised by its several tree-lined avenues and Victorian era terraced streets.
 Roath houses a very diverse population including a large number of students, being very close to the main university campuses, a large ethnic minority population and many young professionals.
-Parts of Roath are among the most affluent districts of Cardiff, although subdivision of the large Victorian properties is starting to occur in the areas at the south end of the district.
+Subdivision of the large Victorian properties is starting to occur in the areas at the south end of the district.

-Its close proximity to the city centre, its number of local amenities, churches, shops and restaurants and public houses and the famous Roath Park make it a popular area to live.
+Its close proximity to the city centre, its number of local amenities, churches, shops and restaurants and public houses and Roath Park make it a popular area to live.

-The area has several primary schools, including Albany Primary School, Roath Park Primary School and St Peter's R.C.
-Primary School.
+The area has five primary schools, Albany Primary School, Marlborough Primary School, Roath Park Primary School, St Peter's R.C.
+Primary School and Stacey Primary School.
 Community facilities include the YMCA Plas community centre and the Mackintosh Sports Club.

-Roath is surrounded by other communities in Cardiff as follows:
+Etymology

+Samuel Lewis stated that the original name was Rhâth, adding that this was a common element in Welsh toponymy denoting ancient earthworks (cognate with rati, meaning a fortified enclosure in Gaulish and ráth, a ringfort in Old Irish).
+Lewis further states that several of these earthworks were still visible in his time (likely referring to the earthworks and ditches which had surrounded the old manor house for centuries), suggesting that the area may have been home to an important fortified settlement of the Silures tribe.

+Roath has also been identified with Ratostabius, a disputed placename found in Ptolomey's Geographia.
+Both William Camden and Iolo Morganwg believed this place was in the vicinity of modern Cardiff, with Iolo suggesting that the Latin name was derived from "Rhath Taff".

 History

-Y Rhath (Rahat, Raath 13th c.) is likely a development of the Brythonic word for ramparts, cognate with the Irish word ráth (earthwork, fortification).
-The latinised form of this word (Ratae) appears elsewhere in Roman Britain, such as in Ratae Corieltauvorum.
-This may suggest a pre-existing Iron Age settlement, likely on the site of the old manor house which was surrounded by earthworks and a ditch for centuries.

-Alternatively, it could derive from the name given to the Roman settlement in Cardiff, Ratostabius.

 Roath Court is a nineteenth-century villa on the site of the medieval manor house of Roath.
 Since 1952 it has been a funeral home.
 Its Georgian portico, designed by Robert Adam in 1766 for Bowood House, Wiltshire, was moved there in 1956.

-Roath contains the Church of Saint Margaret of Antioch, built in 1870 in Gothic revival style on the site of an earlier Norman chapel.
+Roath contains the Church of Saint Margaret of Antioch, built in 1870 in Gothic Revival style on the site of an earlier Norman chapel.
 Designed by Llandaff architect John Prichard on a Greek Cross plan, it was financed by the third Marquess of Bute, in spite of his conversion to Catholicism in 1868.
 Inside is an opulent mausoleum housing tombs of nine members of the Bute family, including the first marquess and his two wives.
 The tower of St Margaret's was finally completed in 1926.

 Roath once had a railway station on the South Wales Main Line, but this closed in 1917.

 Prior to the 2010s the community was known as Plasnewydd, though was renamed as Roath, being a name that was more widely recognised.